alexngai/git-cascade/docs/design.md

 3. **Snapshot references**: B references specific commit, not "head of A"
 4. **Prevent divergence**: Lock dependent streams during rebase

-**Decision**: Eager cascade for linear chains and fan-out (Section 7.4).
-Uses topological sort to determine order.
-Diamond merges (multiple parents) detected and flagged for manual resolution.
+**Decision**: ✅ **RESOLVED** - Eager cascade for linear chains and fan-out (Section 7.4).
+Uses topological sort to determine order. **Diamond merges are restricted** - the model discourages them, and when detected they are flagged for manual resolution or graceful fallback.

 ### 10.4 Merge vs Rebase for Integration